 Educational Outreach

-According to the United Nations environmental program, lead (Pb) is a heavy metal that is toxic even at very low exposure levels and has acute and chronic effects on human health.
-In the environment, lead (Pb) is also toxic to plants, animals and micro-organisms.
-Lead (Pb) can originate from human activities (anthropogenic) or from natural sources (geogenic).
-Lead poisoning occurs when humans especially children are exposed even to low levels of lead (Pb).
+According to the United Nations Environmental Program, lead (Pb) is a heavy metal that is toxic even at very low exposure levels, with both acute and chronic effects on human health.
+It is also harmful to plants, animals, and microorganisms in the environment.
+Lead can originate from human activities (anthropogenic) or from natural sources (geogenic).
+Lead poisoning occurs when individuals, particularly children, are exposed even to low levels of lead.

-Lead (Pb) poisoning is a serious health problem globally and almost every county in United States has a childhood lead (Pb) poisoning prevention program.
-Studies carried out in Benin, Cameroon, Côte d’Ivoire, Egypt, Ethiopia, Guinea, Kenya, Morocco, Mozambique, Nigeria, Sudan, Tanzania, Togo, Uganda, and Zambia found some paints sold for home use containing extremely high lead (Pb) levels of up to 100,000 ppm.
-These concentrations are several times more than the 90 ppm United Nations recommended limit of lead (Pb) in paint.
+Lead poisoning is a serious global health issue, and nearly every county in the United States has a childhood lead poisoning prevention program.
+Studies conducted in some African countries such as Benin, Cameroon, Côte d’Ivoire, Egypt, Ethiopia, Guinea, Kenya, Morocco, Mozambique, Nigeria, Sudan, Tanzania, Togo, Uganda, and Zambia have found that some paints sold for home use contain incredibly high levels of lead, reaching up to 470,000 parts per million (ppm).
+These concentrations are several times higher than the 90 ppm limit recommended by the United Nations for lead in paint.

 Links to credible educational materials on childhood lead (Pb) poisoning (Click on the link).